Otia Dadiani

 Otia Dadiani (ოტია დადიანი; died 1757), of the House of Dadiani, was Prince of Mingrelia from 1728 until his death.
 Like his predecessors, Otia Dadiani was embroiled in a series of civil wars that plagued western Georgia.
 He spent years fighting King Alexander V of Imereti with varying fortune.
 In the last years of his rule, Otia reconciled and corroborated with the Imeretian monarchy.

 Accession

-Otia was the eldest son of Bezhan Dadiani, Prince of Mingrelia, by his wife Tamar Gelovani.
+Otia was the eldest son of Bezhan Dadiani, Prince of Mingrelia, by his wife, Princess Tamar Gelovani.
 In 1728, Otia accompanied Bezhan to a rendezvous with an Ottoman representative at Geguti in Imereti, where the Dadiani fell into a trap set up by the Imeretian nobleman Zurab Abashidze.
 Bezhan was killed by the Turkish dignitary's entourage, but Otia escaped and succeeded his father as Prince of Mingrelia, but not without a conflict with his younger brother Katso whom he had captured and sent for imprisonment in Racha, at the castle of Kvara.